 Using the Standby Area to see World of Color

 The standby area for World of Color is a bit unpredictable, so I don’t recommend using it unless you don’t have another option.
 But, if you are unable to get a FASTPASS for viewing earlier in the day, the section set up directly in front of Ariel’s Undersea Adventure offers a good view.

-This section gives you a broad view of the entire show and it’s not bad, but you’re nowhere close to the front of the viewing area.
+This area gives you a broad view of the entire show, but you’re nowhere close to the front of the viewing area.
 (I actually really like this view, but understand some guests want to be closer to the water.)

 - Check out the Fun Wheel Challenge, which is a great way to keep everyone entertained while you wait for the show.